Teach Your Teen to Drive

 The PTTG breaks the full parent-supervised driving experience into 35 video-led lessons.
 Each lesson names the skill, the coaching points, the common mistakes, and what "good" looks like from inside the car.

-So you say the right thing at the right time.
+Coaching language so you say the right thing at the right time.

-From parked vehicle orientation to highway merging and night driving.
+A structured progression from parked vehicle orientation to highway merging and night driving.

 Parent Teaching FAQ